phelixjuma/woocommerce-clickstream-analytics/readme.txt

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+- Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+- Go the settings page of the plugin and enter your access key.
+If you don't have one, you can generate an access key from your [Insense Portal](https://portal.insensedata.com)

 = Minimum Requirements =